coke5151/mql5-zmq/README.md

    of your MetaTrader5 terminal. **The DLLs require that you have the latest Visual C++ runtime (2015)**.

    *Note* that these DLLs are compiled from official sources, without any modification.
 You can compile your own if you don't trust these binaries.
 The `libsodium.dll` is copied from the official binary release.
 If you want to support security mechanisms other than `curve`, or you want to use transports like OpenPGM, you need to compile your own DLL.

+## Strategy Tester Configuration (Important!)
+If you plan to use this library within an Expert Advisor (EA) in the MetaTrader 5 **Strategy Tester**, you must perform a one-time manual setup step.

+#### The Problem
+The Strategy Tester runs EAs in a sandboxed environment.
+When a test starts, MetaTrader copies the required DLLs to a temporary agent folder.
+However, it only copies DLLs explicitly imported in the code (i.e., **libzmq.dll**).
+It **fails to copy secondary dependencies**, such as **libsodium.dll** (which **libzmq.dll** needs to function).

+This results in a critical error during the EA's initialization in the tester, even though it works perfectly in live trading.

+#### The Solution
+You must manually copy **libsodium.dll** into the specific tester agent's `Libraries` folder.

+1.  **Locate the Source File**:
+    Go to your main terminal's data folder (`File` > `Open Data Folder`) and navigate to `MQL5/Libraries`.
+You will find **libsodium.dll** here.

+2.  **Locate the Destination Folder**:
+    The Strategy Tester creates a unique folder for its agent.
+The path looks like this:
+    `<Terminal_Data_Folder>/Tester/<AGENT_FOLDER_NAME>/MQL5/Libraries/`

+    The easiest way to find the exact `<AGENT_FOLDER_NAME>` is:
+    * Run a backtest with your EA once.
+It's expected to fail.
+    * Go to the **"Journal"** tab in the Strategy Tester window.
+    * Find the error message.
+It will contain the full path to the agent's log file.
+From there, you can navigate to its `MQL5/Libraries` folder.

+3.  **Copy the DLL**:
+    Copy **libsodium.dll** from the source folder (Step 1) and paste it into the destination folder (Step 2).

+After performing this step once, your EA will run correctly in the Strategy Tester.

 ## About string encoding
 MQL strings are Win32 UNICODE strings (basically 2-byte UTF-16).
 In this binding